pinterest/gestalt/docs/markdown/android/actionlist.md

 ### End & navigation items

-ActionList items can display 3 different start items.
+ActionList items can display a variety of end items.

 1. **Button**
   Use to perform a specific action related to an item in the Action List, such as following or unfollowing a user.